-Gail Horalek, the mother of a young teen in Michigan, labelled the book as “pornographic” after her daughter experienced discomfort at reading passages where young Anne, bereft of much else to do while hiding from the Nazis, explored and described her own genitalia in poetic detail.
-“Between your legs there are two soft, cushiony things, also covered with hair, which press together when you’re standing, so you can’t see what’s inside”.
+Gail Horalek, the mother of a young teen in Michigan, has labelled the book as “pornographic”.
+Her daughter experienced discomfort at reading passages where young Anne, bereft of much else to do while hiding from the Nazis, explored and described her own genitalia in poetic detail.
+“Between your legs there are two soft, cushiony things, also covered with hair, which press together when you’re standing, so you can’t see what’s inside.”

 Anne isn’t the only one bamboozled by the Bermuda Triangle between her legs.
-Horalek played down notions of being prudish but claimed that the full version of Anne Frank’s Diary, containing material Anne’s father Otto omitted from the 1947 original, was inappropriate for US seventh graders (ages 12-13) and should be removed from their reading list.
+Horalek played down notions of being prudish.
+Yet she claimed that the full version of Anne Frank’s Diary, containing material Anne’s father Otto omitted from the 1947 original, was inappropriate for US seventh graders (ages 12-13).
+Horalek demanded that it—or parts of it—should be removed from their reading list.

-The counter-argument was that a classroom full of girls and—in particular—boys giggling over that pearl of a literary sub-genre, the vaginal monologue, would somehow fail to grasp the subtleties of Hitler’s Final Solution.
+The counter-argument was that a classroom full of girls and—in particular—boys giggling over Anne’s descriptive prose would somehow fail to grasp the subtleties of Hitler’s Final Solution.
 This view was pithily summarised as ‘sex and history don’t mix’.

 Sine qua non